IBM/dbb-zappbuild/samples/application-conf/README.md

 jobCard | JOBCARD for JCL execs | false
 **Build Property management** | |
-loadFileLevelProperties | Flag to enable the zAppBuild capability to load individual property files for a build file | true propertyFilePath | relative path to folder containing individual property files | true propertyFileExtension | file extension for individual property files | true **Dependency and Impact resolution configuration** ||
+loadFileLevelProperties | Flag to enable the zAppBuild capability to load individual property files for a build file | true loadLanguageDefinitionProperties | Flag to enable the zAppBuild capability to load language definition properties for build files mapped in languageDefinitionMapping.properties | true propertyFilePath | relative path to folder containing individual property files | true propertyFileExtension | file extension for individual property files | true **Dependency and Impact resolution configuration** ||